• Skip to primary navigation

 The white petals change colour because of something called the transpiration stream.
 Transpiration is the movement of water up the stem of a plant from root to leaf when water is lost from the plant due to evaporation and diffusion of water from a plant’s surface.
 Firstly, water is absorbed by the root and moves through root hair cells via the process of osmosis.
 It then moves into the xylem vessel, which is the tube that carries the water up the stem.
 Water moves up the xylem vessel by adhesion (being attracted to the side of the vessel) and cohesion (water molecules being attracted to each other).

 When water evaporates from the surface of the leaves, the pressure change pulls the column of water upwards to replace the water lost.
-There’s a constant transpiration stream of water through the plant.
+Thus, there is a constant transpiration stream through the plant.

 The best way to consider this is to imagine you have a thick milkshake – the straw can’t carry the milkshake up itself, but if you suck from the top, the milkshake is sucked up the straw.
 It moves in a column because water molecules are attracted to each other.